AOTA E. K. Wise Scholarship: Building a Diverse OT Workforce

 - Be a U.S. citizen or permanent resident

 A Scholarship Selection Committee composed of volunteer occupational therapy practitioners and educators reviews all of the applications and recommends scholarship recipients.
-The scholarships will be awarded in late summer 2017.

 Please direct any further questions to firstname.lastname@example.org